 The festival takes place over 5 days and 5 nights with over 200 events.
 The festival has been recognised for its contribution to Irish traditional music and culture with several awards including Best Traditional Music Festival in the 2008 and 2009 Festival Awards.
 Numerous iconic venues are used to host concerts featuring talented and beloved musicians from Ireland (and further afield) such as The Dubliners, Clannad, Moya Brennan, Sharon Shannon, Maura O’Connell, Altan.
 These venues include St. Patrick’s Cathedral, St Werburgh’s Church, St Michan’s Church, Dublin’s City Hall, The New Theatre and the Button Factory.

 It is an important part of the festival to support upcoming Irish talent, each year we host IMRO showcase and give upcoming bands the opportunity to partake in headline concerts.
 Our family programme features a Children’s Hub in the Ark, outdoor stages with free music, street performers, Irish dancers, pipe bands, outdoor markets, film screenings, exhibitions and much, much more.
 We also have a Music Trail with Irish musicians performing throughout the pubs of Temple Bar.

-The Temple Bar TradFest is organised and project managed by the Temple Bar Company, the local traders group in Temple Bar as a non-profit venture.
+The Temple Bar TradFest is organised and project managed by the Temple Bar Company, a non-profit venture.
 We pump every cent into presenting musicians and performances of the highest calibre at the lowest feasible ticket price, thus opening up the festival to as broad an audience as possible.